First aid volunteers are the difference between life and death

-KAY TAYLOR speaks to a dedicated volunteer who is first on the scene in life-threatening emergencies
+First aid volunteers are often the difference between life and death in most of the cases.
+Kay Taylor speaks to a dedicated volunteer who is first on the scene in life-threatening emergencies

 “Instead of complaining about how stretched the ambulance service is, get involved and give something back; do something worthwhile.”